ItalyPaleAle/le-cert-server/README.md

-# Certificate Server
+# le-cert-server

-**Centralize and secure your Let's Encrypt certificate management across all your servers.**
+Secure, centralized Let's Encrypt certificate management for multiple servers and distributed systems.

-## Why Certificate Server?

-Managing TLS certificates across multiple servers is challenging:
-- 🔄 **Manual synchronization** between nodes leads to errors and downtime
-- 🔐 **DNS credentials scattered** across different machines increase security risks
-- ⏰ **Certificate renewals** require coordination or risk service interruptions
-- 🛡️ **Security policies** are harder to enforce in distributed environments

-Certificate Server solves these problems by providing a single, secure source of truth for your Let's Encrypt certificates.
-Request certificates from any server, and they're automatically obtained, renewed, and ready to use—all while keeping your DNS credentials safe in one place.

-## Perfect For

-- **Load-balanced applications** that need the same certificate on multiple nodes
+- **Load-balanced applications** that need the same certificate on multiple nodes.
-- **Container orchestration** (Kubernetes, Docker Swarm) where pods/containers need certificates
+   When using Traefik, le-cert-server is an alternative to Traefik Enterprise for using Let's Encrypt across multiple instances.
 - **Edge servers** that need to fetch certificates dynamically
 - **Development teams** that want to simplify certificate management across environments

-- **Security-conscious organizations** that need centralized credential management
+le-cert-server uses the DNS-01 challenge to prove ownership of a domain and ask Let's Encrypt for a TLS certficate (*note: other challenges, including HTTP-01 are not supported*).

+## Why le-cert-server

+Managing TLS certificates across multiple servers is challenging:

+- 🔄 Manual synchronization between nodes leads to errors and downtime
+- 🔐 DNS credentials scattered across different machines increase security risks
+- ⏰ Certificate renewals require coordination or risk service interruptions
+- 🛡️ Security policies are harder to enforce in distributed environments

+le-cert-server solves these problems by providing a single, secure source of truth for your Let's Encrypt certificates.
+Request certificates from any server, and they're automatically obtained, renewed, and ready to use, all while keeping your DNS credentials safe in one place.

 ## How It Works